Skip To Main Content

 Questions?
 Please contact: jodi_hicks@gfps.k12.mt.us

-• Age Requirements: Students must be 14.5 years old and born on or before 08 MARCH 2011.
+• Age Requirements: Students must be 14 years and 6 months old.
+Students must be born on or before 26 July 2011 .

-• Student placement into classes is sorted oldest to youngest with age verified prior to notification.
+• Student placement into classes is sorted oldest to youngest with age verified prior to parent email notification.

 Available seats for Drivers Education may be limited at times during the year.
 The procedure for placement of students into classes is outlined below.

 1. Ranked by birth date.
-Oldest students have preference for placement.
+Oldest students have preference for class placement.

 2. Once ordered by birth date, students are placed into classes using their class preference until classes are full.

-3. Students who are not placed into a class because of limited available space, will be notified and placed on the waitlist, again, ordered by age.
+3. Students who are not placed into a class because of limited available space, will be notified through the parent email and placed on the waitlist.
+The waitlist is ordered by age - oldest to youngest.

-4. Students failing to pay for the class by the deadline will be removed.
+4. Students failing to pay ($250) for the class by the deadline will be removed from the class.
 Students (ordered by age) on the waitlist will be offered a seat in the class (ordered by birth date).

 Requirements for class once a seat is offered into a current session: